rssor/fs_xgspon_mod/README.md

 ## Requirements
 - Python 3.6+
 - The `install` command requires layer 2 adjacency to the stick (e.g. NO ROUTERS between you and the device, you have an address in `192.168.100.0/24`)
-- The `GPONxxxxxxxx` serial of the stick (you generally need to ask your FS.com rep for this, it's not in included with the device as of August 2023)
+- The `GPONxxxxxxxx` serial of the stick (you generally need to ask your FS.com rep for this, it's not included with the device as of August 2023)
 - Stick running firmware `R4.4.20.018` or `R4.4.20.022` (other versions _may_ be safe)

 This utility has been tested on: